taylorwilk/OpenCVGUI/readme.md

 * Open A New Image
     *  Prompts the user to open an image file from their local machine.
     *  Supported image format include JPEG, JPG, GIF, ICON, and PNG.
     *  If the image is bigger than the workspace display window then it is resized to fit within the window size.
-The original dimensions of the image are stored.
-This can be used later when saving an edited image if the user wants it to be resized back to its original dimensions.
     *  An original copy of the image will also be stored in case the user wants to revert back to the original image at any time.
     *  All other buttons will be disabled until an image is opened.
 * Resize Image